Dnmartinoo/Clojure-Graphic-Animation/README.md

 The rendering pipeline can be summarized as follows:

-1. The user enters a program.
+1. The user enters a program written in the stack-based language.
-2. The program is parsed into an internal representation.
+2. The virtual machine reads and evaluates each instruction sequentially.
-3. A virtual machine evaluates the program for each pixel.
+3. The program is evaluated independently for every pixel using its coordinates and current frame.
 4. The resulting RGB values are converted into an image.
 5. Generated frames are displayed sequentially as an animation.

 ## Core Concepts